GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 ### Adapt to [class@Adw.ViewSwitcherTitle] API Changes

-The "policy" property has been removed, the behavior is similar to the `auto` policy.
+The "policy" property has been removed, the behavior is similar to the removed `auto` policy.
 If you had used `wide` or `narrow` policies, use an [class@Adw.Squeezer] with an [class@Adw.ViewSwitcher] and an [class@Adw.WindowTitle] inside, with the switcher having the desired policy.

 ### Adapt to [class@Adw.Avatar] API Changes